HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Results

 We report the average precision of each model across the three aforementioned datasets, across languages (Table~\ref{tab:main_results_language}) and across countries (Table~\ref{tab:main_results_country}).
 We also provide results on individual open-source model performance in \S\ref{app:indiv_model_perf}.

-\paragraph{Performance across datasets} Our most striking finding is that across the wide range of models, languages and countries considered in this study, the average precision on our representative \textsc{HateDay} data (HD) is just 9.4\% on average, compared to 40\% on the sample of public hate speech datasets (AD) and 87.2\% on the functional tests (HC).
+\paragraph{Performance across datasets} Our most striking finding is that across the wide range of models, languages, and countries considered, detection performance is much lower on our representative \textsc{HateDay} dataset (HD) than on academic hate speech datasets (AD) or functional tests (HC).
+Indeed, average precision is just 9.4\% on HD, compared to 40\% on AD and 87.2\% on HC.

 \paragraph{Performance across model types} We find that supervised learning consistently outperforms zero-shot learning across almost all combinations of language, country, and evaluation sets.
-Indeed, the best open-source model on \textsc{HateDay} has an average precision of 36.0\% on average across all combinations, whereas Llama3.1 8B, which performs on par with Aya23 8B, scores 28.4\% on average.
-Additionally, despite being originally developed to detect toxic rather than hateful content, we observe that the Perspective API (39.1\% average precision on average) outperforms open-source hate speech detection models in all languages but German.
-Still, the dominance of Perspective is more limited at the country-level where it performs best in the US and Indian contexts but not in the Nigerian context, and only in the Kenyan context because there are no supervised models to compare to.
+Indeed, the best open-source model on \textsc{HateDay} has an average precision of 41.1\% on average across all combinations of language or country and dataset, whereas Aya23 8B, which performs on par with Llama3.1 8B, scores 32.4\% on average.
+Additionally, despite being originally developed to detect toxic rather than hateful content, we observe that the Perspective API (44.3\% average precision on average) outperforms open-source hate speech detection models in all languages except German.
+At the country-level, open-source models perform best in Nigeria, but Perspective API has higher performance in the US and India.
+We did not find open-source supervised models to compare Perpective API to in the Kenyan context.

 \paragraph{Cross-lingual and geographic gaps} We observe substantial performance differences in the real-world setting of \textsc{HateDay} across languages and countries.
-At the language-level, we find that the best average precision for European languages (23.1\% on average), such as French, Spanish or German, is substantially higher than for non-European languages (9.3\%), such as Arabic, Indonesian and Turkish.
-At the country-level, the average precision is by far highest on Indian tweets (42.9\%) followed by Nigeria (30.9\%), whereas the performance is rather low in both the U.S.\ (12.3\%). and Kenyan (9.1\%) contexts.
+At the language level, average precision is higher for European languages---English, French, Spanish, Portuguese, and German---averaging 23.1\%---than for non-European languages---Arabic, Indonesian, and Turkish---at 9.3\% on average.
+At the country level, performance is highest on Indian tweets (42.9\%), followed by Nigeria (30.9\%), and lower in both the US (12.3\%) and Kenya (9.1\%).